5 Simple Tips for Getting Started with ASSISTments

 Tip #3: Try Before You “Buy”

-Make the first assignments low-stakes so students can get to know the system.
-You can try using our Student Practice Assignments!
-(These assignments are located in a folder at the bottom of the Content Library in your ASSISTments account) Learn more about how to use these Practice Assignments here.
+Start with low-stakes initial assignments to familiarize students with the system.
+You can find the Student Practice Assignments provided by ASSISTments Teacher in a folder located at the bottom of the Content Library in your ASSISTments Teacher account.
+Learn more about how to use these Practice Assignments here.

 Tip #4: Be a Model

-Model a clear protocol for open response questions (e.g. upload a picture, use an online drawing tool, take a screenshot).
-Many teachers show the Open Response Student Tutorial to their students.
+Set a clear protocol for open response questions, whether it's uploading a picture, using an online drawing tool, or taking a screenshot.
+Share the Open Response Student Tutorial video with your students to demonstrate the process effectively.

 Tip #5: Data Discussions will Drive Engagement